EVORA: Deep Evidential Traversability Learning for Risk-Aware Off-Road Autonomy: Benefits of Avoiding OOD Terrain

 \section{Benefits of Avoiding OOD Terrain}

 We demonstrate the benefit of the proposed density-based confidence score~\eqref{eq:latent_conf} for detecting terrain with high epistemic uncertainty.
 To simulate training and test environments, we leverage the data collected in two distinct forests using Clearpath Husky, where the first one (visualized in Fig.~\ref{fig:data_collection}) is used for training, and the second one (whose semantic top-down view is shown in Fig.~\ref{fig:test_env}) is used as the test environment.
 The environment models were built using semantic octomaps~\cite{asgharivaskasi2021active} that fused lidar points and segmented RGB images based on the 24 semantic categories in the RUGD dataset~\cite{RUGD2019IROS}.
 The traction values will be drawn from the test environment's empirical traction distributions learned by a separate NN as the proxy ground truth.
 We use the proposed \cvardyn{} with a low risk tolerance $\alpha=0.2$ to handle the noisy terrain traction.
 Two specific start-goal pairs have been selected to highlight the most challenging parts of the test environment with novel features.
 Each start-goal pair is repeated 10 times for each selected confidence threshold $g^{\text{thres}}$.
-We investigate two ways to prevent the planner from entering terrain that is classified as OOD~\eqref{eq:latent_conf} by either 1) assigning zero traction, or 2) adding large penalties.
-The mission is deemed successful if each goal is reached within 30~s, because many locations have zero traction that traps the robot indefinitely.
+We investigate two ways to prevent the planner from entering terrain that is classified as OOD by either assigning zero traction, or adding large penalties.
+The mission is deemed successful if the goal is reached.

-As shown in Fig.~\ref{fig:conf_score_benchmark}, the success rate improves by up to $30\%$ as $g^{\text{thres}}$ increases, because the robot avoids regions with unreliable traction predictions.
+As shown in Fig.~\ref{fig:conf_score_benchmark}, the success rate improves by up to $30\%$ as the confidence threshold $g^{\text{thres}}$ increases, because the robot avoids regions with unreliable traction predictions.
 Interestingly, using \cvardyn{} with soft penalties for OOD terrain leads to better time-to-goal while retaining a similar success rate, because the auxiliary costs for OOD terrain make it easier for the planner to find trajectories that avoid the OOD terrain.
 Therefore, it is advantageous to use \cvardyn{} with auxiliary costs when domain knowledge is available to achieve both a high success rate and fast navigation in practice.